New to South DakotaCompare Car Insurance Quotes in 3 Steps

 Be sure to check the bottom of this section, where we tell you a little more―that's not driver-related―about your new state.

 It's a good idea to get your South Dakota driver's license at the same time.
 If you already have a valid driver's license from another state, transferring it is a snap.
-Plus, the state expects you to get your license once you've been here for three months.
+Plus, the state expects you to get your license once you've been here for more than 90 days.